Bridging the Gap: Integrating Digital and Traditional Media in Abstract Art

 Selecting Art Pieces: Balancing Quality and Representation

-Choosing art for an abstract pop art show is a big job.
+Choosing art for an abstract pop art show is a big task.
 You want the best art, but also a good mix.
 It's important to include both famous and new artists.
-This gives visitors a full picture of the art form.
+This gives visitors a full view of the art form.

 When picking art, think about these things: